 Thursday June 25: Orientation, workshops and expert panel discussion

 Friday June 26: Concurrent student presentations (30 students x 20min)

 Up to thirty students will be accepted to participate in the 2020 Symposium.
 Students should be in the development stage of their graduate research (comprehensive exam or proposal stage) however all levels (undergraduate) are encouraged to apply.
 The organizing committee will conduct a double-blind review of all submitted abstracts to determine the 2020 Symposium class by the end of April.
-Participating students are expected to submit a minimum of 5 pages of written summary (excluding references) one month prior to the Symposium for Discussants to review in advance of the event.
+Participating students are expected to submit a written summary one month prior to the Symposium for Discussants to review in advance of the event.

 Students are encouraged to align their work within one of five research streams: